Reviews You Can Rely On

 Frame Quality

-Along with your lenses, it's essential that the frames of your glasses stand up to the test of time.
-When you're paying a premium for high-end glasses, you hope that the frames will stand up when dropped on the ground or thrown in backpacks and luggage.
-You also hope that they won't meet their demise the first time you take a quick dirt nap or asphalt slide on a bike ride.
+Along with your lenses, the frames of your glasses must stand up to the test of time.
+When paying a premium for high-end glasses, you hope the frames stand up when dropped on the ground or thrown in backpacks and luggage.
+You also hope they won't meet their demise the first time you take a dirt nap or asphalt slide on a bike ride.

 To assess each model's frame quality, we scrutinized them to see just how much they could take.
-This involved a lot of flexing, twisting, and squeezing to test each frame's construction limits and make sure that none of them were too brittle.
-We also researched the material properties of each model's construction based on the material specs provided by the manufacturer and took into account each frame's adjustability and ease of lens swapping.
+This involved a lot of flexing, twisting, and squeezing to test each frame's construction limits and ensure that none were too brittle.
+We also researched the material properties of each model's construction based on the material specs provided by the manufacturer and considered each frame's adjustability and ease of lens swapping.

-While we didn't like the stiffer, harder nature of Oakley's "O Matter" frame material as much as the Wildcat or 100%'s offerings, we gave the Flight Jacket a top score in this metric for its well-thought-out design, including the Advancer nose piece that allows you to adjust the airflow behind the lenses and its multiple arm length options.
+While we didn't like the stiffer, harder nature of Oakley's “O Matter” frame material as much as the Wildcat or 100%'s offerings, we gave the Flight Jacket accolades for its well-thought-out design, including the Advancer nose piece that allows you to adjust the airflow behind the lenses and its multiple arm length options.

 cycling sunglasses - the aspire has a quality frame construction but lacks adjustability...